hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 X-Object-Manifest: image-segments/world-seg-
 Content-Type: image/jpeg
 Content-Length: 300
-Etag: "4e12eb0effb78728966205d154967a67"
+ETag: "4e12eb0effb78728966205d154967a67"

 [ .. ]

 ```

-> Note: the MD5 checksum in the [Etag](#etag_response) header is the MD5 checksum of the concatenated string of MD5 checksums/ETags
+> Note: the MD5 checksum in the [ETag](#etag_response) header is the MD5 checksum of the concatenated string of MD5 checksums/ETags
 for each of the segments in the manifest - not the MD5 checksum of the content that was downloaded.
 Also the value is enclosed in double-quote characters.